 The Company has a unique cement storing facilities which are sheds.
 Unlike vertical silos where there are level detectors where quantity can be reliably measured, sheds do not have such facilities.
 The Company instead uses a volumetric measurement to estimate the quantity of cement in its sheds.
-This involves an element of estimates judgement to cater for the absence of level detectors.
+This involves an element of judgement namely making use of the 'rooftop squares/tiles' x 'height' x density factor.
 Even if this methodology has proven to be reliable, there is a margin of error which is considered as tolerable.